Flesh and Fantasy

-Flesh and Fantasy is a 1943 American anthology film directed by Julien Duvivier and starring Edward G. Robinson, Charles Boyer, Robert Cummings, and Barbara Stanwyck.
-The making of this film was inspired by the success of Duvivier's previous anthology film, the 1942 Tales of Manhattan.
-Flesh and Fantasy tells three stories, unrelated but with a supernatural theme, by Ellis St. Joseph, Oscar Wilde, and László Vadnay.
-Tying together the three segments is a conversation about the occult between two clubmen, one played by humorist Robert Benchley.
+Flesh and Fantasy is a 1943 American horror fantasy film directed by Julien Duvivier and starring Edward G. Robinson, Charles Boyer, Robert Cummings and Barbara Stanwyck.
+The film follows the success of Duvivier's previous anthology film Tales of Manhattan (1942).
+Flesh and Fantasy tells three stories, unrelated but with a supernatural theme, written by Ellis St. Joseph, Oscar Wilde and László Vadnay.
+Interstitial scenes to connect and present the three segments feature humorist Robert Benchley.